BioDT/IASDT.R/README.md

 Then you need to save the `.Renviron` file and ensure that it ends with a newline.

-RStudio should be restarted for making such changes effective.
+RStudio should be restarted for making changes effective.
 After you restart RStudio, you can check the value of the `GITLAB_PAT` environment variable by using the following command: